Smoked Queso Dip

 • Dehydrated onion flakes

-Place all the queso ingredients (except the beer) into a heavy-duty foil pan, then place the pan of queso ingredients onto the preheated smoker.
+Step 1: Place all the queso ingredients (except the beer) into a heavy-duty foil pan, then place the pan on the preheated smoker.

-Smoke (cook) the queso for 30-40 minutes, stirring gently to help the cheeses melt.
+Step 2: Smoke (cook) the queso for 30-40 minutes at 350 degrees, stirring gently every 15 minutes to help the cheeses melt and adding beer to make it your desired consistency.

-When the queso is smooth, serve with the pickled jalapenos or other favorite toppings and tortilla chips.
+Step 3: When the queso is smooth, serve it with the pickled jalapeรฑos or other favorite toppings and tortilla chips.

 Place the sliced jalapenos, garlic cloves and peppercorns into jars.

-Make the brine in a saucepan; pour the hot brine over the jalapenos in the jars.
+Make the brine by combining the white vinegar, sugar, and Kosher salt in a saucepan.
+Pour the hot brine over the jalapenos in the jars.

-When the jalapenos and brine have cooled, cover the jars with lids, placing the jars into the fridge to chill.
+When the jalapeรฑos and brine have cooled, cover the jars with lids and place them in the fridge to chill.

 Does it matter what type of pan I use on the smoker when I smoke the queso?